kurianbenoy/kurianbenoy-website/_posts/2020-05-03-Lockdown_blog2.md

 type: post
 ---

-**Beef** is like one of best food items's which everyone in my family buys, and after 2 weeks of Easter, we finally bought it.
+**ബീഫ്** is like one of best food items's which everyone in my family buys, and after 2 weeks of Easter, we finally bought it.
 The curry and Kappa biryani which my Amma cooked was so awesome and it made my day.